Illustration by Rebecca Hu

 Playwright : Isaiah Owens, Payton West, Tyler Dorsey, Xavier Buchanan, and Milan Burley

 Playwright : The Happy, Cool 2-3 Crew: Ms. Mello-Hare's group

 Grade: 2nd and 3rd

 School: Child First Authority at Dr. Bernard Harris Elementary/Middle

 BRING A YOUNG PLAYWRIGHTS FESTIVAL RESIDENCY TO YOUR SCHOOL!

-FREE YPF RESIDENCIES FOR BALTIMORE CITY AND BALTIMORE COUNTY PUBLIC SCHOOLS!
+FREE YPF RESIDENCIES FOR TITLE 1 SCHOOLS!